marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

         return Task.CompletedTask;
     });
 });
-//Another Middleware
-app.Use(async (HttpContext context, RequestDelegate next) =>
+//Order number 2 in the pipeline app.Use(async (HttpContext context, RequestDelegate next) => {
-{
+    //logger.LogInformation(content.Items["RequestPath"]);
     logger.LogInformation("I");
-    await next(context);
+    return next(context);
     logger.LogInformation("P");
 });
 ~~~

+Few things to note:
+- You **cannot** inject any service in the function because the signature does not allow it, but you can resolve using `RequestedServices`.
+But it should be avoided as you cannot clearly see the dependencies.
+- When calling `next`, it is recommended to use `return next(context);` instead of `next();` as it is more performant.
+- If the pipeline is made of many middlewares, inline middleware does not have names, so it will be hard to find which middleware it is.
+- You should consider
+  writing an extension method with `Use{YourMiddlewareNameß}` on `IApplicationBuilder` to add the inline middleware as it the common convention.

 A middleware component has the following characteristics:
-- `HttpContext` object to manipulate the request and response.
+- `HttpContext` object to manipulate the request, response, and items.
 - `RequestDelegate` object to call the next middleware in the pipeline.
 If you do not call the next, the pipeline will be short-circuited.

 ### Role of Next RequestDelegate (Middleware)
 The middleware components are composed together to form a pipeline in an order.